Negotiation excellence

 Principles of negotiations

-and vice versa.
-That is why, the spirit of cooperation is invaluable.
+party, and vice versa.
+That is why the spirit of cooperation is invaluable.
 Thinking collaboratively will help you get what you want as you give others what they want.

 Choose empathy: Negotiating can be an emotional business.
 You might think you have to choose between being tough and detached to keep a clear head in negotiations, or being sympathetic to the other party and their feelings, if you want to reach an agreement, but it is not the only choice.
 You can also choose empathy.
 It will allow you to assert your interests without being too harsh and to show understanding of the other party’s feelings without having to feel the same way.

 Never lie: There are many reasons why lying is a bad idea.
-It is hard to keep track, both of the bigger picture and of the consistency of your claims.
-You will look foolish if your lies are discovered, because there is no easy way to justify them.
+It is hard to keep track of both the bigger picture and the consistency of your claims.
+You will look foolish if your lies are discovered because there is no easy way to justify them.
 It is a tempting strategy in the short term but detrimental to your reputation in the long term.
-You might feel you either have to tell the truth or lie, but that is not actually the case - you can simply decide not to share everything.
+You might feel you either have to tell the truth or lie, but that is not actually the case – you can simply decide not to share everything.

 Game theory and psychology as key elements in negotiations